Jazzmax/rsa_sa_backup/README.md

 Author : Maxim Siyazov

-sa_backup is a tool to take a backup of configurations of all Security Analytics components available on the appliance Tested with versions 10.3, 10.4, 10.5, 10.6
+sa_backup is a tool to take a backup of configurations  and some opertional data of all Security Analytics components of the appliance.
+Tested with versions 10.3, 10.4, 10.5, 10.6.

+The SA_BACKUP tool is a bash 4 script and depends on packages that are part of the standard SA appliance image.
+No extra package is required.

-Because in 10.4 some configuration files such as rabbitmq, collectd, tokumx, and mcollective are managed by puppet so sa_backup does not save those files.
+Because in 10.4 and higher most of configuration files such as rabbitmq, collectd, tokumx, and mcollective are managed by puppet, so sa_backup does not save those files.

 The tool does NOT do:
-- Backup of packet, meta, and session data.
+- Backup of packets, meta, sessions or index data.
 - Backup of a license server (fneserver).

 ### Features